mabarber92/kitab-website-draft/_pages/corpus_data/corpus_use.md

 * The Library of Congress scheme is followed in its simplified version, omitting all diacritics so that only ASCII characters are used.
 Two most problematic Arabic letters are dealt with in the following manner: 1) hamzas are omitted to avoid using non-letter characters; 2) ʿayns are transliterated with c, which is capitalized when appropriate (ʿAlī > Cali; Aʿyān al-shīʿaŧ > AcyanShica).
 * (إبن) as part of a name is written in full and capitalized: ʿAlī b.
 Abī Ṭālib > CaliIbnAbiTalib.
-* Although an effort was made to use šuhras for AuthorIDs, in cases when it was not possible, the following formula was followed: Ibn + Ism Abī-hi + Nisbaŧ (these were the onomastic elements most commonly available in the metadata).
+* Although an effort was made to use shuhras for AuthorIDs, in cases when it was not possible, the following formula was followed: Ibn + Ism Abī-hi + Nisbaŧ (these were the onomastic elements most commonly available in the metadata).
 * The word kitāb is dropped from the titles, unless it is the major keyword, like in the case of, for example, Sibawayhi’s Kitāb, whose unique identifier is 0180Sibawayh.KitabSibawayh.
 * Definite articles are dropped everywhere: Tārīkh al-islām > TarikhIslam.
 * Parts of the same entities are written together, in camelcase.
 In other words, there are no spaces between words, but each word is capitalized: al-Nāsikh wa-l-Mansūkh > NasikhWaMansukh.